 How Vitamin C Works as an Antioxidant

 What is the role of the vitamin?
 As an antioxidant, vitamin C is able to mop up free radicals that can cause oxidative stress and inflammation.
-A prolonged state of oxidative stress leads to inflammation and the skin ageing rapidly.
+A prolonged state of oxidative stress leads to inflammation.
+This can cause the skin to age rapidly.

-Free radicals are chemicals in the body that have been oxidised.
+But what’s a free radical?
+They’re chemicals in the body that have oxidised.
 This means that they have lost an electron which then causes oxidative stress.
 This makes these free radicals unstable and highly reactive, leading to them oxidising everything that they come into contact with.